orchetect/MIDIKit/Sources/MIDIKitIO/MIDIKitIO.docc/MIDIKitIO-Devices.md

 etc.

 In most use cases, it is not necessary work with devices and entities.
+In the vast majority of software that supports MIDI, a flat list of all available endpoints are what are presented to users when selecting inputs or outputs.

-A single pair of endpoint collections (inputs and outputs) may be accessed directly which contains all endpoints that exist in the system.
+Endpoint collections (inputs and outputs) may be accessed directly without requiring device or entity interaction at all.
 See <doc:MIDIKitIO-Endpoints> for more information.

 ## Topics

-### Devices in the System
+### Devices (MIDIManager)

 - ``MIDIManager/devices``

+### Devices (ObservableMIDIManager)

 - ``ObservableMIDIManager/devices``

+### Devices (ObservableObjectMIDIManager)

 - ``ObservableObjectMIDIManager/devices``

 ### Device and Entity Objects